-This page outlines the terms of conditions for regional and community radio and television broadcasting licences, and the process for applying for one.
+This page outlines the terms of conditions for regional and community radio broadcasting licences, and the process for applying for one.

-The policy behind the allocation licences is the Government’s Regional and Community Broadcasting Policy Framework.
+The policy behind the allocation of radio licences is the Government’s Regional and Community Broadcasting Policy Framework.

 - The frequency or frequencies will be advertised through a public notice and individuals or organisations on the Ministry for Culture and Heritage database of interested persons will be advised.

 - An on-line application form will be made available on this website.

 - After the closing date all applications will be considered by a panel of four, including a representative of NZ On Air and an independent assessor.

 - Applications will be assessed according to the criteria outlined below.